JonnyDdesign/jon-portfolio/README.md

 # Jon's Portfolio

 ## About the Project
-I decided my portfolio needs a refresh and therefore this project will represent an updated version of my portfolio.
+I decided my portfolio needed a refresh and therefore this project will represent an updated version of my portfolio.

 I have an idea in mind of making an interactive website for larger screens and an alternate UI for smaller screens and mobile.